jarthod/updown-status/README.md

 `admin@example.com` and password `password`.
 You will probably want to go to Settings -> Users and set up your admins.

-## Themes

-All themes are stored in the `content/themes` directory.
-You can add your own themes in this directory but we do not recommend making changes to the `default` theme as these changes may get overridden in an upgrade.

-Full details about how to make these will be coming soon.

 ## Examples in the wild

 * [aTech Status Site](https://status.atechmedia.com)